ogaml/ogaml/README.md

 ## Presentation:

-OGAML is a fast and cross-platform multimedia library for OCaml.
+OGaml is a fast and cross-platform multimedia library for OCaml.
 It provides the following modules:

   * OgamlMath - provides mathematical functions and structures such as